-An LAUSD Vulnerability Assessment for schools to self- evaluate hazards on and off-campus is available to schools at http://achieve.lausd.net/page/2309 and is designed to be completed by the School Safety Planning Committee.
+An LAUSD Vulnerability Assessment for schools to self- evaluate hazards on and off-campus is available to schools on the Administrators Corner of the OEM website. and is designed to be completed by the School Safety Planning Committee.
 Completing this assessment provides additional information that will help the committee create a robust and informed Integrated Safe School Plan.

-School administration should be aware of potential hazards in the community that can impact the school during an emergency.
-For example, knowing that a nearby facility uses toxic chemicals will assist in planning evacuation routes.
-The LAUSD Office of Environmental Health and Safety (OEHS) periodically conducts surveys to identify environmental hazards near schools.
-Site Administrators can access the survey for their school, if available; at https://achieve.lausd.net/Page/17133.
-Site administrators can meet with an LASPD officer and walk the neighborhood to be familiar with potential hazards in the community that could impact the school.
-These findings can be recorded on Form A - Emergency Hazard Assessment Summary, found in the appendices.
+School administration should be aware of potential environmental concerns in the community that can impact the school during an emergency.
+For example, the location of a nearby facility that uses toxic chemicals will assist in planning evacuation routes.
+The LAUSD Office of Environmental Health and Safety (OEHS) periodically conducts surveys to identify potential environmental concerns near schools.
+Site Administrators can access surveys that have been completed at https://lausd.org/Page/17133.
+Additional surveys will be uploaded as they are completed.
+To search for a school's survey, click the "Select a School" button below and type the school name in the search box or select the school from the drop-down list.
+Note potential environmental concerns near the campus, include: